Artūrs Žagars: Early career

+Joventut Badalona

 In 2017, Žagars signed a long-term contract with Spanish club Joventut Badalona.
 On 11 March 2018, Žagars made his Liga ACB debut, scoring two points in seven minutes versus Baskonia.

 In November 2018, Žagars suffered a torn ligament in his ankle and was sidelined until early March 2019 after undergoing surgery.

 On 19 April 2019, Žagars declared for the 2019 NBA draft.

+Loan Period from Joventut Badalona

 On 16 February 2021, Žagars was loaned to Estonian powerhouse Kalev/Cramo.

-On 12 January 2022, he was loaned to Löwen Braunschweig of the Basketball Bundesliga.
+On 12 January 2022, he was loaned to Löwen Braunschweig of the German Basketball Bundesliga.
+He averaged 7.3 points, 2.7 assists, 1.2 rebounds in 13 domestic league matches.

+Nevėžis Kėdainiai

 On 20 July 2022, Žagars signed with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).
+In 22 league matches, he averaged 15.4 points, 3.0 rebounds, 4.4 assists and 1.1 steals per contest.

+Fenerbahçe Beko

+On 18 September 2023, Žagars signed a three-year contract with Turkish giants Fenerbahçe.

+Loan to Wolves

+He was subsequently loaned to Lithuanian club BC Wolves for the 2023–24 season.

+On 14 October 2023, in a Lietuvos krepšinio lyga match against Lietkabelis, Žagars suffered a severe injury to the lateral ligament of his knee, missing 6 months.
+After his recovery, he averaged 10.3 points, 3.4 assists, 1.7 rebounds in 7 domestic league matches.

+Back to Fenerbahçe

+On 4 October 2024, he made his EuroLeague debut against Olympiacos in a 82-71 victory in Ülker Sports Arena with 3 points, all from free throws performance.

+On 6 October 2024, he made his Basketbol Süper Ligi debut against Onvo Büyükçekmece, his 19 points and 4 assists with 15 pir performance helped team for 97-85 victory.

+On 10 October 2024, he recorded 11 points and 3 assists with 12 pir performance against domestic rival Anadolu Efes in a 78-83 away victory.

+On 29 November 2024, he recorded 16 points (career high), 2 rebounds and 3 assists with 21 pir (career high) performance against Olimpia Milano but he couldn't prevent the defeat.

+He helped Fenerbahçe to their second EuroLeague championship.

 National team career

 Žagars was named to the All-Star Five of the 2018 FIBA Europe Under-18 Championship in Riga after averaging 18.9 points, 6.3 assists, and 1.9 steals per game, while leading the Latvian national under-18 team to its first finals appearance and silver medal at the tournament.

+Žagars represented Latvia during the 2023 FIBA Basketball World Cup which achieved 5th place during its debut.
+Moreover, Žagars achieved the world cup's all-time record of assists by dishing out 17 assists in a game versus Lithuania.
+In recognition of his individual play, Žagars was named to the All-FIBA World Cup Second Team.